willkwon-math/willkwon-math.github.io/research.md

 In a joint work with Hyunseok Kim [[HK22]](https://arxiv.org/abs/2302.02046), we proved existence of global weak solutions of the problem for general $\alpha,\beta$ on whole space $\mathbb{R}^d$, $d\geq 2$.
 More precisely, if $\alpha$, $\beta$ satisfy $1/2<\alpha<(d+1)/2$, $\beta >0$, and $\min(\alpha+\beta,2\alpha+\beta-1)>d/2$, then we proved the existence of global weak solutions of (4).
 Moreover, we also proved that weak solutions are unique  if $\beta \geq 1$ and $\min (\alpha+\beta,2\alpha+\beta-1)\geq d/2+1$, in addition.

+In the previous research work, (writing in progress....)

+## Mathematical Fluid Dynamics: local regularity theory for Stokes equations

+(Writing in progress...)